Malcolm Jenkins: Philadelphia Eagles

-Jenkins became an unrestricted free agent for the first time in his career in 2014.
-He garnered interest from multiple teams, but did not receive a contract offer from the Saints.
-On March 11, 2014, the Philadelphia Eagles signed Jenkins to a three-year, $16.25 million contract that included $8.50 million guaranteed.
+On March 11, 2014, the Philadelphia Eagles signed Jenkins to a three–year, $15.50 million contract that included $8.50 million guaranteed, $6.00 million guaranteed upon signing, and an initial signing bonus of $5.00 million.

 He entered camp slated as the de facto starting free safety.
 Head coach Chip Kelly officially named him the starter to begin the regular season, along with strong safety Nate Allen.

 On September 28, 2014, Jenkins recorded seven combined tackles, a pass deflection, and returned an interception by quarterback Colin Kaepernick for a 53-yard touchdown during a 26–21 loss at the San Francisco 49ers in Week 4.
 The pick six marked his third touchdown of his career and was his third consecutive game with an interception.
 In Week 15, he collected a season-high eight solo tackles in the Eagles' 38–27 loss to the Dallas Cowboys.
 Jenkins finished the 2014 season with 80 combined tackles (64 solo), 15 passes defensed, three interceptions, a forced fumble, a fumble recovery, and a touchdown in 16 games and 16 starts.

 2015

 Jenkins returned as the starting free safety in 2015 and played alongside strong safety Walter Thurmond.
 On October 25, 2015, he made a season-high ten combined tackles (eight solo) and broke up a pass during a 20–19 loss to the Miami Dolphins in Week 10.
 On December 6, 2015, Jenkins recorded seven combined tackles, deflected a pass, and returned an interception for a touchdown in the Eagles 35–28 victory at the New England Patriots in Week 13.
 He intercepted a pass by quarterback Tom Brady, that was thrown to Danny Amendola at the goal line, and returned it for a 99-yard touchdown in the third quarter.
 It became Jenkins fourth career pick six and his performance earned him NFC Defensive Player of the Week.
 On December 28, 2015, the Philadelphia Eagles fired head coach Chip Kelly after finishing Week 16 with a 6–9 record.

 Jenkins finished his second and last season under defensive coordinator Billy Davis with a career-high 109 combined tackles (90 solo), ten pass deflections, two interceptions, three forced fumbles, and a fumble recovery in 16 games and 16 starts.
 Pro football focus gave Jenkins an overall grade of 85.8, which ranked second among all qualifying safeties in 2015.